 This web page contains the logs of the sixth leg of a trip that I took with S/Y Thetis in the Aegean in Greece.
-The logs cover a period of 7 days of singlehanding from the island of Hydra of NE Peloponnesos to the islands of Syros, and Rhinia in the Cyclades, and then to the island of Fourni in the Eastern Aegean.
+The logs cover a period of 7 days of singlehanding from the island of Hydra of NE Peloponnesos to the islands of Syros, and Rhinia in the Cyclades, and then to the islands of Fourni in the Eastern Aegean.

 The logs are illustrated with maps and photographs, and also include some historical and geographical descriptions of the places visited as well as several links to other related web sites.

 Wednesday September 19, 2001, Day 29

 I raised the anchor and left Hydra at 0215 heading for the island of Syros.
 There was hardly any wind.
 I motored negotiating, in the dark moonless night, the small islands surrounding Hydra and Dhokos.
 I continued motoring for a few hours after which a slight northerly breeze came.
 I raised the mainsail and motor-sailed at a better speed.
 It was a lovely night at sea.